ahmedehabb/From-Roots-to-Rewards-Dynamic-Tree-Reasoning-with-RL/README.md

 │    ├─  musique: original MuSiQue dataset
 │    └── enwiki-20171001-pages-meta-current-withlinks-abstracts: Wikipedia dump for HotpotQA
 ├─  released_data/: released test samples by IRCoT
-├─  src/:
+├─  From roots to rewards/: contains all of our experiments ├─  src/:
 │    ├─  2wiki: experiment codes for 2WikiMQA
 │        ├─  RoHT: code for probablisitc reasoning